BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/A-C/2018-12-29-cloak-of-the-storm.md

 <!--excerpt-->
 ### Winds of Change
 As an action you can expend a number of charges to create a vortex of howling winds.
 When you do so choose one 5 foot space within 120 feet for each charge.
-Large or smaller creatures within 15 feet of a target space, but not in a target space, must make a Strength saving throw or be pushed 10 feet directly away from the nearest targeted space.
+Large or smaller creatures within 15 feet of a target space, but not in a target space, must make a Strength saving throw or be pushed 10 feet away from the nearest targeted space.

 ### Energizing Presence
-All allies, including yourself, within 10 feet are affected by the energy pulsing around you and have a +5 bonus to initiative.
+All allies within 10 feet, including yourself, are affected by the energy pulsing around you and have a +5 bonus to initiative.
 Additionally, as a reaction you can expend a charge to grant one creature you can see advantage on Dexterity or Strength saving throws until the end of their next turn.

 ### Lightning Mastery